jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In 1986 Congress <!-- FUNFACT --> Fun fact: Peanuts are one of the ingredients of dynamite.
-President Ronald Reagan signed Public Law 99-359, which changed Daylight Saving Time from the last Sunday in April to the first Sunday in April.
-It was estimated to save the nation about 300,000 barrels of oil each year by adding most of the month April to D.S.T.
+⚡<!-- FUNFACT --> Fun fact: In the last 4000 years, no new animals have been domesticated.

 </div>